 - Pharmacies that supply drugs for home infusion therapy. - Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
 Usually, a LTC facility (such as a nursing home) has its own pharmacy.
 If you have any difficulty accessing your Part D benefits in an LTC facility, please contact your Quartz Champion Service Team. - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
 Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. - Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
-(Note: This scenario should happen rarely.)

-To locate a specialized pharmacy, look in your Provider/Pharmacy Directory or call your Quartz Champion Service Team.
+To locate a specialized pharmacy, look in your Pharmacy Directory https://quartzbenefits.com/ProviderDirectoryPDFs or call your Quartz Champion Service Team.